 To Members of the Congregational Church of East Hampton:

-After nearly 6 months, Church leadership has made the decision to resume in-person worship services starting on homecoming Sunday, September 13, 2020.
+Good news, Church leadership has made the decision to resume in-person worship services starting on Palm Sunday, March 28, 2021.
 Please keep reading this document for the guidelines and rules we will follow to keep us all safe and secure; the COVID-19 pandemic is still present in our nation.
-We must continue to take precautions to protect ourselves, our vulnerable loved ones, and our neighbors.
-We will continue to evaluate guidance from our UCC conference, our state, and the CDC and make adjustments to our procedures as necessary.
+We must continue to take reasonable precautions to protect ourselves, our vulnerable loved ones, and our neighbors.
+We will also evaluate guidance from our UCC conference, our state, and the CDC and make adjustments to our procedures as necessary.

 CHURCH SERVICES GUIDELINES